autocrypt/autocrypt/doc/level0.rst

 never be sent over the wire to any other party.

-When an Autocrypt-enabled MUA configures an e-mail account, it should generate these keys and store them.
-Then it should proceed to try to "claim" the account in the account's Shared Mail Archive (SMA) to make it clear to other MUAs that it is using the account.
+When an Autocrypt-enabled MUA configures an e-mail account, it should generate these keys and store them locally.
+Then it should proceed to try to "claim" the account to `lockout <lockout>`_ other MUAs of the same users.
+In Level-0 only one MUA can send and receive encrypted mail through Autocrypt mechanisms.

+.. _lockout:

 Claiming the Account
 --------------------